Songwriting Inspiration: a Songwriter’s Guide To Finding Song Inspiration, Ideas and Song Titles

 - What should I write my song about?

 - I need song title ideas…

 - I don’t know what to write about!

 Reasons You Don’t Start Songwriting:

 - You don’t have a system to create song ideas (keep reading… Steps For Songwriting Inspiration, below!)

-- You expect instant results… that you will get awesome ideas on demand.
+- You expect instant results… that you automatically get awesome ideas on demand.

 - You have “songwriter’s block” (you don’t, it’s an excuse: Songwriter’s Block is a Myth)

 - Expecting that songwriting is fast and easy (it can be, but it can also be hard and slow).